Cleveland, Georgia

 Cleveland is a city in White County, Georgia, located 90 mi northeast of Atlanta and 128 mi southeast of Chattanooga, Tennessee.
-Its population was 3,410 at the 2010 census (up from 1,907 in 2000).
+Its population was 3,514 at the 2020 census.
 It is the county seat of White County.

-Cleveland is home to the North Georgia Zoo and Petting Farm, Farmhouse Coffee, and Babyland General Hospital, the “birthplace” of Cabbage Patch Kids dolls, as well as an adoption center for the dolls.
+Cleveland is home to the North Georgia Zoo and Petting Farm, Farmhouse Coffee, and Babyland General Hospital, the "birthplace" of Cabbage Patch Kids dolls, as well as an adoption center for the dolls.

 History

-Cleveland was founded in 1857 as the seat of newly formed White County.
-It was incorporated as a town in 1870 and as a city in 1949.
-It was named for General Benjamin Cleveland, a War of 1812 figure and grandson of Colonel Benjamin Cleveland, a Revolutionary War figure.
+Prior to 1883, Cleveland was named 'New Prospect', as far back as 1806 when Cleveland was first settled.
+After the formation of White County in 1857, it became the county seat for the county, being incorporated in 1870, before being renamed to Cleveland in 1883.
+The town was named after General Benjamin Cleveland, a War of 1812 figure and grandson of Colonel Benjamin Cleveland a Revolutionary War figure.
+After the arrival of a railroad in 1888, the population of Cleveland began to grow, and it was incorporated as a city in 1949.

 Geography

 Cleveland is located at 34°35′47″N 83°45′50″W (34.596309, -83.763893).

 According to the United States Census Bureau, it has a total area of 3.93 sqmi, all land.